grahammendick/navigation/NavigationReactNative/sample/web/README.md

 # Native Medley Web Navigation
 Navigation React Native ideas work just as well on the web.
-This is a clone of the Medley Native sample with divs in place of Views.
+This is a clone of the Medley and Zoom Native samples with divs in place of Views.

 ## Run
 Once you've cloned the repository, you can install the dependencies and start the Native web example: